.ye: History

 In 2015, when the Houthis took over the Yemeni capital, the rebel forces also took over the main internet provider and distributor of the .ye domain, TeleYemen, which remains under their control.
 According to DomainTools, 1152 .ye domain names were registered as of 2018.

 Regulations

-In order to register a .ye domain, you must have a company registered in Yemen.
+In order to register a .ye domain, one must have a company registered in Yemen.
 However, some registrars provide a local presence service for non-Yemeni clients.
 Domain names also need to be hosted in the Republic of Yemen.

 Second-level domains

 There are eight second-level domains: